cryos/blog/content/post/cpp-modules-cmake.md

 +++

 I have been thinking about creating a new project for a while, one that abandons a lot of my previous style where I needed to support old compilers, operating systems, etc. I have no idea where this project leads, but it is something of a playground to approach the state-of-the-art as I see it.
-Using the very latest features in C++, CMake and other parts of the ecosystem.
+Using the latest features in C++, CMake and other parts of the ecosystem.
 It is targeting my preferred development environment which is a completely up to date Arch Linux desktop and other places may catch up at some point or this may be generalized to work more widely.

 Modern?
 -------